jozefg/blog/posts/2015-04-24-sml-for-haskellers.md

 The parenthesis are mandatory.

-Finally, the reason why I haven't pulled up stakes and started writing only SML, SML's community isn't nearly as large as Haskell's.
-This means a corresponding lack of tooling and external libraries.
-This is a serious pain if you want to write something like a webserver.
-For some things, less so.

-SML has records (discussed later) but they don't have a functional updating operation.
+On the stranger side, SML has records (discussed later) but they don't have a functional updating operation.
 This is a pain to be honest.
 Also related, SML has a somewhat nasty habit of allowing for ad-hoc overloading in the way most languages do: certain expressions are "blessed" with unutterable types that must be inferred from context.
-There are only a few of these, `+`, `*`, and record accessors.
+There are only a few of these, `+`, `*`, and record accessors being among them.
 I'm personally not a huge fan, but in practice this is almost never an issue.

 Finally ML doesn't have Haskell-style type classes.
 I don't miss them, some people would.